ppoetsma/MxSlackMessage/README.md

 The module offers these two roles:

-* **Administrator** - manage Webhooks and test creating and sending messages
+* **Administrator** - manage Webhooks and test creating and sending messages manually
-* **User** - just access to the Message (and related) entity to be able to create a message
+* **User** - the minimum needed for regular users

 ## Create incoming Webhook(s)

-First you have to create one or more Webhooks in Slack.
-You [can create an app that adds a Webhook](https://api.slack.com/messaging/webhooks) or [add the Incoming Webhook app](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) to your Slack workspace and configure it.
-You need a Webhook URL to use the module.
+First you have to create one or more incoming Webhooks in Slack.
+You [can create an app](https://api.slack.com/messaging/webhooks) that adds the Webhook or add the [Incoming Webhook app](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) to your Slack workspace and configure it.
+Which method you prefer is up to you.
+In the end you need a Webhook URL to use the module.
+Such URL looks like `https://hooks.slack.com/services/somestring/anotherstring/alongerstring`.

+A Webhook has these properties (all are required):

+* **Label** - a descriptive human readable label
+* **Key** - a sort unique key to be used in your microflows to find the right Webhook; only lowercase and uppercase characters, digits and underscores are allowed here
+* **URL** - the incoming Webhook URL

-Add snippet **SN_Webhook** to a page to manage the Webhooks.
-Additionally you can use microflow **Webhook_Ensure** in (for example) the AfterStartup flow to add the Webhooks to the database.
-That *ensures* that the Webhook are there when the app started.
+Add snippet **SN_Webhook** to a page to manage your Webhooks.
+Additionally you can use microflow **Webhook_Ensure** in for example the AfterStartup flow to add the Webhooks to the database on app start.

+## Create and send a single line message

+Microflow **Message_CreateAndSend** can be used to send a single line message to Slack and can be used as an example how to use all steps separately with multi line messages.

+The microflow has these parameters:

+* **NotificationText200** - the text to be shown in the OS notification, max 200 characters
+* **NotificationText200Type** - specify if the text markup is plain text or markdown
+* **Text3000** - the text with the "real" message, max 3000 characters; when *empty* then it is skipped and the notification text is used
+* **Text3000TextType** - specify if the text markup is plain text or markdown
+* **WebhookKey** - the key of the Webhook to send the message to

+More details about, for example, text markup are in the paragraphs below.

 ## Create message